Out-of-the-box global connectivity for healthcare IoT

 Gemalto's On Demand Connectivity (ODC) platform supports localization or customization of connectivity over the local mobile network operator’s network, according to regulations, geographic and commercial requirements.
 With this capability, Actiste can fall back on national roaming when out of range of the main selected service provider partner.

 Ericsson’s IoT Connectivity Management handles multi-domestic connectivity, which means that an enterprise only interfaces with one selected, lead operator.
-This lead operator (in this case Arkessa) works with their existing ecosystem of operators, or joins forces with new operators as needed to provide Service Level Agreement (SLA) driven connectivity.
+This lead operator (in this case Arkessa) works with their existing ecosystem of operators or joins forces with new operators as needed to provide Service Level Agreement (SLA) driven connectivity.
 Ericsson also supported Brighter’s go-to-market strategies.
 The team was able to use the eSIM to help localize service and benefit from local operators’ reach, which in turn reduced Brighter’s go-to-market investment and allowed for better revenue opportunities.

 Ericsson IoT Connectivity Management - Make IoT easier for enterprise customers